Grsmto/simplebar/packages/simplebar/README.md

 Default for `scrollbarMinSize` is `25`.
 Default for `scrollbarMaxSize` is `0` (no max size).

+#### ariaLabel

+Set custom aria-label attribute for users with screen reader.

+The default value is `scrollable content`.

 #### tabIndex

 tabIndex to set for simplebar.
 Defaults to `0`.